 Slate can become scratched, which can add a level of character to the surface, but too many or too deep scratches can ruin the floor’s beautiful aesthetic.
 There are a few techniques that can remove or hide scratches from a slate floor’s surface:

 At UK Slate, we can provide you with a vast range of slates in a variety of colours and styles from quarries across the world, including right here in the UK.
-If you’d like to learn more about our range of slates, including our ridge tiles, do not hesitate to contact us.
+If you’d like to learn more about our range of slates, including our ridge tiles or our green slate, do not hesitate to contact us.

 Considered colour choices, the clever use of light and the strategic use of shapes can make smaller rooms look much bigger with tiled surfaces.